emmt/OptimPack/doc/LARGE_SCALE.md

 * The initial variables need not be feasible, the initial call to `opk_start()` will enforce the constraints if any.

-* If the data type of the bounds does not match that of the variable, proper conversions are performed but you loose the advantages of having the bounds in *static* memory (*i.e.* some memory have to be allocated to store the bounds).
+* If the data type of the bounds does not match that of the variables, proper conversions are performed but you loose the advantages of having the bounds in *static* memory (*i.e.* some memory have to be allocated to store the bounds).